sidharth1211/KukuFM_StarWars/README.md

 This is a React based Web app.

-There are majorly two screen:
+There are majorly two screens:
   1. List of People in startwars.
   2. Description of People.